Quantum Steering Ellipsoids

-The representation then allows us to decompose entanglement into simple geometric features, and show how it depends only on (a) the spatial orientation of the ellipsoid, (b) its distance from the origin and (c) its size.
-The representation also leads us to establish the surprising \textit{nested tetrahedron condition}: a state $\rho_{AB}$ is separable if and only if its ellipsoid fits inside a tetrahedron that itself fits inside the Bloch sphere.
-We then study the minimal number of product states in the ensemble of a separable state, which we show is determined solely by the dimension of $\E_A$.
-We then develop a useful volume formula that identifies exactly when steering is fully three-dimensional.
-Finally the work suggests a new feature of quantum correlations, called \textit{obesity}, which is neither discord nor separability nor entanglement.
-We observe that quantum discord arises from a combination of both the obesity of the state and the orientation of its ellipsoid.
+Firstly, it reveals a new feature of separable quantum states, called incomplete steering, where not all decompositions of $\rho_A$ within the steering ellipsoid $\E_A$ are accessible.
+More importantly, the representation reveals surprising structure in mixed state entanglement.
+We find that mixed state entanglement decomposes into the simple geometric components of (a) the spatial orientation of the ellipsoid, (b) its distance from the origin and (c) its size.
+We are also lead to the surprising \textit{nested tetrahedron condition}: a state is separable if and only if its ellipsoid fits inside a tetrahedron that itself fits inside the Bloch sphere.

+The representation also provides unity and insight for a range of distinct features.
+The nested tetrahedron condition leads to a simple determination of the minimal number of product states in the ensemble of any separable state.
+We note that the ellipsoid volume is an entanglement criterion, and provide a formula for it in terms of $\det(\rho)$ and $\det(\rho^{T_B})$.
+Non-zero ellipsoid volume is a type of correlation intermediate between discord and entanglement.

-Beyond these new results, we also feel that the method of compactly depicting any two qubit state $\rho_{AB}$ in three dimensions, via a single ellipsoid and two local Bloch vectors, should be of interest to a range of researchers in both the theoretical and experimental quantum sciences.
+Beyond these new insights, we also feel that this method of compactly depicting any two-qubit state in three dimensions should be of interest to a range of researchers in both the theoretical and experimental quantum sciences.